Course Reserves

 • Non-book/media items, like kits of tools (e.g., compasses and protractors for geometry)

-The items can come from your departmental/personal collection or from the existing Library collections.
 The Library does not purchase new items for course reserves specifically.

-What are online course reserves?
+What about online course reserves?

 If you want to make your textbooks available online, the best method (and most cost-conscious for your students) is to use Open Educational Resources (OER).
-This takes time and planning, but a variety of resources (including opportunities for grant funding) are available to support you in this transition from paid to free or low-cost resources.
+This can take time and planning, but a variety of resources (including opportunities for grant funding) are available to support you in this transition from paid to free or low-cost resources.

 Whatever type of text you're using, we may also be able to provide digital copies of your textbooks that your students can check out online rather than in person.
 (Read about how online course reserves works for students).
 Talk to us if you're interested in this option!